Is Your Child Learning English?

 - All elementary schools offer English as a New Language (ENL), and some schools also offer Dual Language (DL) or Transitional Bilingual Education (TBE) programs.

-- ELLs participate in the same Gifted and Talented admissions process as students whose first language is English.
+- ELLs participate in the same Gifted & Talented admissions process as students whose first language is English.
 Students learning English are encouraged to take the Gifted and Talented test.

 Students learning English may want to apply to programs that use a screened: language admissions method.
-These programs often give priority to ELLs.
-Find these programs in your district’s NYC Middle School Directory on our Middle School admissions page.
-Read the directory to learn what services the middle school programs in your district offer for ELLs.
+These programs often give priority to English Language Learners (ELLs).

 - High schools offer Dual Language (DL), Transitional Bilingual Education (TBE), and English as a New Language (ENL) programs.
-You can use MySchools to learn what services and programs each high school offers.
+You can use the MySchools High School Directory to learn what services and programs each high school offers.